x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/modern-dynamic-distribution-groups.md

 ```

 >[!Note]
-> This cmdlet can only be run after more than 1 hour has passed since the last membership refresh.
+> **Limitation:** This cmdlet can be run only after more than 1 hour has passed since the last membership refresh.

 ## Support